risingstar-bit/Compose-Community/CONTRIBUTING.md

 #How to Contribute?

-step 1) Fork this repo (button on top) step 2) Clone on your local machine step 3) Navigate to project directory.
+-Fork this repo (button on top)
+-Clone on your local machine
+-Navigate to project directory.
-         cd Compose-Community
+-command) cd Compose-Community
-step 3) Create a new Branch
+-Create a new Branch
-        git checkout -b my-new-branch
+-command) git checkout -b my-new-branch
-step 4) Do your changes
+-Do your changes
-step 5) git add .
+-command) git add .
-step 6) Commit your changes.
+-Commit your changes.
-        git commit -m "Relevant message" step 7) Then push
+-command) git commit -m "Relevant message"
+-Then push
-        git push origin my-new-branch
+-command) git push origin my-new-branch
-step 8) Create a new pull request from your forked repository
+-Create a new pull request from your forked repository

 Avoid Conflicts {Syncing your fork}
 An easy way to avoid conflicts is to add an 'upstream' for your git repo, as other PR's may be merged while you're working on your branch/fork.